It’s as important to take care of yourself as your new baby. Find out how to do the most for yourself in the least amount of time.

 Becoming a mother is one of the most massive changes you can introduce into your life, and that includes the self-care routine you’re used to.
 If you were in a groove of prenatal yoga, long naps, and sitting with your feet up to relieve your swollen ankles, the around-the-clock schedule of taking care of your newborn as well as your postpartum body can feel…overwhelming.
 To say the least.
 But there are easy ways to make sure you’re taking care of your mind and body during baby’s first year.
 After all, a happy and healthy mom is a baby’s greatest asset.

-As your body recovers, you’ll want to start moving—taking baby out for short walks in the morning or late afternoon when the sun isn’t strong is a great way to start introducing movement back into your routine.
-If you can slip out for a massage, your muscles will thank you (breastfeeding and lifting your baby can give you a stiff neck and shoulders.)
-You can also ask your partner for a neck rub at the end of the day with Pipette Belly Oil; it can do double-duty as a massage oil, and has a 100% plant-derived aromatherapeutic scent to calm and relax.
+You’re in the thick of the “fourth trimester” now!
+The fourth trimester describes the time it takes for your newborn to slowly adjust to life outside of the womb—generally about three months (i.e., the length of time of a pregnancy trimester).
+During those first three months, a baby still feels most comfortable with womblike conditions like white noise, rocking, and a lot of close contact.
+Amazing?
+Yes.
+Relaxing for parents?
+Well, not exactly.
+As your body recovers, you’ll want to start moving—not to mention, your baby will like it, too.
+Wearing your baby in a carrier and taking her out for short walks in the morning or late afternoon when the sun isn’t strong is a great way to start introducing movement back into your routine.
+If you can slip out for a massage, your muscles will thank you (breastfeeding and carrying your baby can give you a stiff neck and shoulders.)
+You can also ask your partner for a neck rub at the end of the day with Pipette Belly Oil; it can do double-duty as a massage oil, and is chock-full of calming, nourishing ingredients for postpartum skin too.
 Light stretches, like pulling your shoulder blades together, can also give you some relief.
 You may find that your hands are becoming dry from the incessant washing (especially if you are using bottles).
 When you use Pipette Baby Balm on your little one, rub some into your cuticles to keep them supple.
 You can also sneak in a mini-facial by putting on a face mask right before breastfeeding.
 No one multi-tasks like a mama, after all.

 “You can also ask your partner for a neck rub at the end of the day with Pipette Belly Oil; it can do double-duty as a massage oil, and has a 100% plant-derived aromatherapeutic scent to calm and relax.”

-As your baby gets older, you can involve her more in your self-care routine.
+You made it!
+At three months, you’ve reached the end of the fourth trimester.
+As your baby graduates from this intense first phase of life and starts to engage more with the world around her, you can involve her more in your self-care routine.
 Mom-and-baby yoga classes are a great way to stretch your muscles out, work on your core strength, and bond with your little one.
 She’ll enjoy her portion as much as you do, and you can keep her clean post-class with Pipette Baby Wipes (great for wiping your own face and hands as well!).
 She’ll love looking at shapes by now, so a morning at a museum is another great way to indulge in something you love while enriching the baby.
 Find other moms for outings, especially easy walks in your neighborhood or in the park.
 Comparing notes with other parents going through similar stages is so helpful, even just as a sanity check.

 Whether you’ve gone back to work full-time or not, you’ve probably started getting back into the swing of things.
 So you need to make time for yourself now more than ever!
 Make sure to do something that feels like the “old you” at least once a week: schedule a dinner out with your partner, meet up with friends for coffee, or just take a long, luxurious bath soak.
+(Pro tip: Pour a drizzle of our Relaxing Body Wash under running water in the tub to create a restorative, good-for-mind-and-body soak).
 Incorporating exercise into your routine is important for taking care of your body.
 Try exercise balls at home for working on stability, or bridging to release stiff lower backs.
 (Added bonus: bouncing on an exercise ball is one of the quickest ways to calm a fussy baby).
 A jogging stroller means your baby is having as much fun on your run as you are, and it’s a great way to get an arm workout in the process.
 If you’re still feeling not quite yourself, consider acupuncture to rebalance your hormones, release tension and loosen tight muscles.